-Brownies have plenty of similarities, from ingredients to taste.
+Brownies and cakes have plenty of similarities, from ingredients to taste.
 However, they’re definitely not the same thing.
 Brownies tend to be denser and chewier due to a lack of baking soda and baking powder.
 They’re also easier to bake and (typically) don’t require any decorating.

 Hi, there!
 My name is Michelle, and I’ve enjoyed baking for the past ten-plus years.
 While I’m a big fan of brownies and cakes, I have to say that brownies are my number one dessert.
 (They “take the cake, if you will” – har har.)

 While munching on either dessert is bound to be a delectable experience, you might wonder – what’s the real difference between these two treats?
 If you’re curious about the difference between brownies and cake, keep reading.
 I’m sharing the top six differences!

 Let’s find out the difference between brownies and cakes.

 Six Reasons Why Brownies and Cake Are Different

 Brownies and cake are infinitely popular dessert options, but they can’t be used interchangeably.
 Brownies and cakes have significant differences that set them apart.
 Let’s dive in!